 Response element : Game represents the concept of "game" from the functional and abstract point of view.
-GameArea is just one possible implementation of this concept.
-If we declare game like a AreaGame (grid game), the main program Play sees much more of this object than its abstract functional representation, "game".
+AreaGame is just one possible implementation of this concept.
+If we declare game like a AreaGame (grid game), the main program, Play, sees much more of this object than its abstract functional representation as a "game".
 It sees all its implementation details as a grid game.
 This program can then use these details at will (and misuse) in its own implementation.
 This potentially induces unfortunate encapsulation flaws.
-For example, what if Play decides to run a game that is not an area game and used AreaGame specific in its main?
+For example, what if Play decides to run a game that is not an area game and used AreaGame specific methods in its main?

 You will therefore note that interfaces are a powerful encapsulation tool : the area, the grid and the actors need to know each other, which implies on their part to open access to certain information.
 Typically, a play area must have access to the actors and the actors must know in which game they are playing (potential encapsulation flaws).
-However, if as a user, we impose the discipline of only seeing a game's logic of use as dictated by Game (as is the case with Play for example), then sensitive access is no longer exposed.
+However, if as a user, we subscribe to the discipline of only seeing a game as the abstraction dictated by Game, then the sensitive accesses are no longer exposed.

 In the same spirit, the Actor allows you to model in a minimalist and abstract way the functional aspects of an actor in a game, without necessarily having to expose the API of its possible implementations.
 To do this, examine the contents of Actor in engine.actor.
 Actor models a very simple abstract actor.
 The Entity class of the same package is a possible implementation from which all kinds of other specific implementations will derive.
 To protect the codes from possible modifications in specific implementations, it is necessary to avoid exposing the latter.
-Manipulate any actor under the label of Actor rather than a specific implementation allows us to achieve this goal.
+Manipulating any actor under the label of Actor rather than as a specific implementation allows us to achieve this goal.

-To complete your knowledge of the model, you can now return to the implements links of the classes already presented, such as Area or AreaGame for example.
+To complete your knowledge of the toolkit, you can now take a closer look at the implements links of the classes already presented, such as Area or AreaGame for example.